 Where To Get Started

 There are some wonderful charities doing lots of great work to help greyhounds across the country, and they would love to receive your help.
-You can also help to support Postcode Animal Trust by playing People's Postcode Lottery - our players have raised millions of pounds for good causes since 2005.
+You can also help to support Postcode Animal Trust by playing People's Postcode Lottery - our players have raised millions of pounds for good causes.